-When I first heard the term Internet of Things (IoT) a few years back it was an obscure concept; one which I felt would not see realization in near future.
-After all, the concept had been there for almost 30 years and there was not much to brag about (the concept of the Internet of Things was invented by and term coined by Peter T. Lewis in September 1985 in a speech he delivered to U.S. Federal Communications Commission).
-But then things started to change, IoT started to appear frequently in technology news and blogs, friends from Silicon Valley started to talk about it, even some early products made it to the market.
-Following are the three events that changed my way of thinking about IoT (specifically in the Pakistani context).
+When I first heard the term Internet of Things (IoT) a few years back it was a vague concept; one which I felt would not see realization, at least in the near future.
+The term Internet of Things was coined by Peter T. Lewis in September 1985 in a speech he delivered to the U.S. Federal Communications Commission, so essentially it has been around for 30 plus years but was of little or no use.
+The term IoT started to appear frequently in technology news and blogs, friends from Silicon Valley initiated discussions or innovation centered around it, and some IoT products were brought to life as well.
+In my opinion, following are three events that changed my opinion of IoT, at least in the Pakistani context.

 - Telenor holds Pakistan first IoT Expo in Lahore in 2015.
 Companies showcased their products in a variety of areas such as energy management, automated security and tracking, biometric verification, smart metering and smart homes.

 - Local IoT products started appearing in the market such as Jal Bujh by Zaheen Machines.
 It was the runner up in P@SHA ICT Awards 2014 within the Sustainability and Environment Category and also a runner up at Global Cleantech Innovation Program 2015 within the Energy Efficiency Category.
-It was also able to get a contract from SNGPL to manufacture 4500 of its Jal Bujh devices for installation in homes.
+Zaheen Machines also signed a contract with Sui Northern Gas Pipelines Ltd. (SNGPL) to manufacture 4,500 of its Jal Bujh devices for installation in homes.

-Thus a buzz was created and there was no going back.
-Young entrepreneurs were excited by the opportunities that this new field provided (30 billion devices to be connected by 2020 and billions of dollars saved through improved efficiency and productivity) and launched startups on their own or incubated these at Plan9, NEST i/o, i2i etc. Following are some of the companies that have been launched so far (also includes two IoT research groups from academia).
+Young entrepreneurs were excited by the opportunities that this new field provided (50 billion devices to be connected by 2020 and billions saved through improved efficiency and productivity) and launched startups on their own or incubated these at Plan9, NEST i/o, i2i etc. Following are some of the companies that have been launched so far (also includes two IoT research groups from academia).

-Zaheen Machines: Zaheen Machines first product named Jal Bujh saves natural gas that is typically wasted in legacy water heaters largely because of poor thermal insulation and a thermostat design that dates back to 1960s.
-Jal Bujh is a device that works with standard household gas heaters and allows the temperature to be controlled intelligently such that the geysers are operational only when they are required and otherwise go into a sleep mode (DotZero, P@SHA, UNIDO).
+Zaheen Machines: Zaheen Machines’ first product named Jal Bujh saves natural gas that is typically wasted in legacy water heaters largely because of poor thermal insulation and a thermostat design that dates back to 1960s.
+The device works with standard household gas heaters and allows the temperature to be controlled intelligently such that the geysers are operational only when they are required and otherwise go into a sleep mode (DotZero, P@SHA, UNIDO).

 Smart Devices: Smart Devices is one of the first startups in Pakistan to jump on the Internet of Things bandwagon.
 It also won the very first IoT award in Smart Home Category at Telenor’s IoT expo for its relatively inexpensive IoT devices.
 Smart Devices’ products let you control any electrical appliance remotely from anywhere around the globe, be it a fan, a light, air conditioner, water motors, etc. Basically, any device can be converted into a Wi-Fi connected smart device with the help of a smart switchboard (Plan9, PlanX).

-XGear: XGear helps you in keeping your vehicle in top notch condition, provides you behavior analysis by using engine data it can tell a lot about your driving style and at what efficiency the car is being driven at.
-Aside from analyzing data and extracting and sharing insights with the car owner to improve driving habits, it also helps save on fuel, and extend the life of the car.
+XGear: XGear helps you keeping your vehicle in top notch condition by providing behavior analysis using engine data.
+The data gathered, is able to identify your driving style and efficiency rate of the car.
+In addition to this, extracting and sharing insights with the car owner to improve driving habits, XGear also helps save on fuel, and extend the life of the car.
 The company is currently working to develop a social gaming experience on top of the technology (Plan9, Indiegogo).

 Cowlar: Cowlar is an interesting, startup to come out of Pakistan.
 Its main focus is on a smart collar for cows, also called Cowlar.
 It is a waterproof, durable smart collar that transmits data to a solar powered base within a 4 km range.
 It is then further transmitted to the cloud via cell tower and is used for tracking temperature, measuring unusual signs and symptoms, detecting and notifying of heat cycles (TiE Pakistan Startup Cup).

-IOTechnica: IOTechnica is designing products based on IoT (Internet of Things) that will provide quick access to all the tech around you, it can even make your plant talk to you wirelessly when it feels thirsty (Nest i/o).
+IOTechnica: IOTechnica is designing products based on IoT (Internet of Things) that will provide quick access to all things tech around you it can even make your plant talk to you wirelessly when it feels thirsty (Nest i/o).

 Save my Scope: Save My Scope is visually advancing the future of healthcare, through an innovative endoscope adapter and HIPAA compliant iOS application.
 This will allow otolaryngologists to perform and record laryngoscopy examinations anywhere, leading to improved patient care (Nest i/o).

-Trequant: Trequant is Bioinformatics Company devoting their time solely to Neurological movement disorders.
-They are dealing primarily in the field of fitness wearables that help you determine, differentiate, diagnose and track your treatment (Nest i/o).
+Trequant: Trequant was a Bioinformatics Company devoting their time solely to neurological movement disorders.
+They are dealing primarily in the field of fitness wearables that help determine, differentiate, diagnose and track your treatment (Nest i/o).

 Eye-Automate: Eye-Automate is a company in the IoT domain formed by students from Superior University.
 Eye-Automate uses eye tracking to navigate a menu on the screen, to help the handicapped in controlling things like wheelchairs, home lighting etc. They recently were the winners of ERUPT competition organized by PITB in Lahore, where 200 startups participated (Plan9).